Get a Copy of Our New Book: Nature-Friendly Gardening

 Day 3, Saturday, June 13: HOLKHAM HALL, OLD MANOR FARMHOUSE

 In the afternoon, we’ll visit the private Old Manor Farmhouse.
 Prize-winning topiary, knot gardens with thriving boxwood, lanes of pollarded trees, herbaceous borders and lawns, and a formal potager garden are just some of the features to be explored around the 17th-century Dutch gabled farmhouse.
+Old Manor Farmhouse was one of six finalists for the 2025 Gardener's World garden of the year.

-Our day begins at Dale Farm, a private 2-acre plant-lover's paradise where more than 1,000 plant varieties create a diverse landscape of color and texture.
+After lunch we'll visit Dale Farm, a private 2-acre plant-lover's paradise where more than 1,000 plant varieties create a diverse landscape of color and texture.
 This garden combines horticultural expertise with artistic elements, as sculptures are placed throughout the grounds, creating focal points and surprises around each corner.
 The garden's highlight is a collection of 150 hydrangeas in numerous varieties—from classic mopheads and lacecaps to rare species and newer cultivars.
-Paths wind through well-designed borders where unusual plant combinations and rare finds
+Paths wind through well-designed borders where unusual plant combinations and rare finds demonstrate the owners' eye for both botanical interest and garden composition.

-After lunch we'll explore the celebrated Bressingham Gardens.
+This morning we'll explore the celebrated Bressingham Gardens.
 Originally created on farmland to display Bressingham Nursery's perennial plants, the garden now features over 8,000 species and varieties of plants in six linked gardens.
 Perennial enthusiasts will not want to miss the Dell Garden, created by the founder of the family nursery, Alan Bloom, and featuring the first island beds he installed in 1953.
 The Dell showcases Alan's revolutionary approach to perennial gardening, with flowing, naturalistic island beds carved into a gentle valley setting, where thousands of herbaceous perennials create waves of seasonal color from spring through autumn.
 You'll also discover Foggy Bottom, Adrian Bloom's garden featuring ornamental grasses and prairie-style plantings—a living testament to the family's "no-staking, no-spraying" philosophy that transformed how we grow perennials today.

 This day will begin at Sandringham Estate, the beloved country retreat of the British Royal Family.
 Tour the elegant Victorian residence and its 60-acre garden estate – particularly exquisite in June – with formal parterres, woodland walks, and the serene lake garden.
 The estate's kitchen garden, originally designed to supply the royal household, showcases both traditional techniques and modern horticultural practices.
 We'll enjoy lunch on-site in the elegant visitor restaurant, surrounded by views of the parkland that has welcomed generations of the Royal Family.